It was great to connect with rock star real estate agent Aaron Kirman.

 Jeff: What were some of the biggest lessons you learned from your initial success at this smaller firm?

 I learned that it was really important to have teamwork and always work with either side of the deal.

-And another thing I learned, was that you’re going to make a lot of mistakes and that’s okay, as long as you learn from them.
+And another thing I learned, was that you’re going to make a lot of mistakes, and that’s okay, as long as you learn from them.

 Taking it to the next level

 Jeff: Aaron, where does your drive come from?
 What’s driving you to keep going?

-My team and I always love working on new projects; it makes life quite exciting and fun.
+My team and I always love working on new projects; it makes life exciting and fun.